Mr John Mullen

 Hon Ian Campbell

-Mr Campbell is Deputy Chairman of the ASG Group Ltd, Group Executive at Brookfield Asset Management and a director of Brookfield Financial and Chairman of GRD Franmarine Holdings Ltd. Mr Campbell served as Minister for Human Services in 2007, Minister for Environment and Heritage from 2004 to 2007, and Minister for Roads, Territories and Local Government from 2003 to 2004.
-Mr Campbell has extensive offshore and inshore yacht racing experience, including the Sydney to Hobart Race, and has competed successfully in State, National and World Championships.
-He recently completed a circumnavigation of Australia, and in 2016 sailed through the Beagle Channel and around Cape Horn.
-As Minister for Heritage he initiated Duyfken’s voyage around Australia to commemorate the 400th anniversary of the 1606 mapping of Cape York and advocated for the purchase of the HMB Endeavour.
-He has also been the Chairman of ISAF World Sailing Championships.
-Mr Campbell is the Chairman of the Perth Children's Hospital Foundation.
+Mr Campbell is the ASG Group Deputy Chairman and Group Executive at Brookfield Asset Management.
+Mr Campbell has extensive offshore and inshore yacht racing experience, including the Sydney to Hobart Race, and has competed successfully in state, national and world championships.
+He recently completed a circumnavigation of Australia and crossed the Tasman Sea from Sydney to Auckland in his own boat.
+In 2016 he sailed through the Beagle Channel and around Cape Horn.
+As Minister for Heritage he initiated Duyfken’s voyage around Australia to commemorate the 400th anniversary of the 1606 mapping of Cape York and advocated for the purchase of the HMB Endeavour replica.
+He has also been the Chairman of ISAF World Sailing Championships held in Fremantle in 2011.
+Mr Campbell is Chairman of the Perth Children’s Hospital Foundation, and the Harry Butler Institute at Murdoch University.
+Mr Campbell was in the Howard Government Ministry from 1996-2007, in the Leadership Group from 1996-2004 and the Expenditure Review Committee of Cabinet from 2004-2007.

 Justice Derrington is currently President of the Australian Law Reform Commission and a Judge of the Federal Court.
 She was previously head of School and Dean of Law at TC Beirne School of Law, University of Queensland, and has also had a distinguished academic career overseas.
-She is a PhD in the field of marine insurance law and has an extensive history of involvement in maritime organisations and has served on a range of boards and councils, including the Australian Maritime College, Australian Maritime Safety Authority and St Paul’s Anglican School.
-Sarah Derrington was previously appointed on a temporary basis from 4 November 2015 to 29 January 2016.
+She is a PhD in the field of marine insurance law, has an extensive history of involvement in maritime organisations and has served on a range of boards and councils, including the Australian Maritime College and the Australian Maritime Safety Authority.

 Rear Admiral Jonathan Mead AM